Cluster sizes in subcritical soft Boolean models: Introduction

 Our article is organised as follows: In the next section, we give a description of the soft Boolean model and our main results.
-Our main result is Theorem~\ref{thm:Main} describing the asymptotics of the Euclidean diameter.
+Our primary result, Theorem~\ref{thm:MetaMain}, describes the asymptotic behaviour of the Euclidean diameter.
 Additionally, we derive results on the cardinality of the component of the origin, see Theorem~\ref{thm:NumberPoints}, in comparison.
-In Section~\ref{sec:Construction} we give a formal construction of the model.
-In Section~\ref{sec:openProblems} we further discuss our results, compare it with known results and elaborate on some open problems.
+In Section~\ref{sec:Construction}, we give a formal construction of the model.
+We explain the proof strategy in Section~\ref{sec:Strategy}.
+In Section~\ref{sec:openProblems}, we further discuss our results, compare it with known results and elaborate on some open problems.
 We present the proofs of our results in Section~\ref{sec:proofs}.
 The main contribution here is the proof of the upper bound of the Euclidean diameter in Section~\ref{sec:MainThmLGupper}.
 Due to the number of long edges in our model in addition to the inhomogeneity coming from the radii of the vertices, classical renormalisation arguments for the Boolean model or long-range percolation cannot be applied.
 Instead we rely on fine moment bounds applied to carefully chosen paths to derive our results.